DarthMike/darthmike.github.io/source/_posts/2015-06-09-adopting-objectivec-generics.markdown

 SquareWheel *w = car.wheels[0];
 ```

-In this case you can annotate the types with the `kindof` keyword, to let the compiler that you want to freely assume that subclasses of the specified type are also valid:
+In this case you can annotate the types with the `kindof` keyword, to let the compiler know that you want to freely assume that subclasses of the specified type are also valid:

 ```objc
 @interface Vehicle : NSObject